 “This groundbreaking housing initiative is not just a regular project but a massive undertaking that has my full support and will undoubtedly change for the better the lives of millions of people,” said Pakistan’s Prime Minister Imran Khan.

-All new affordable homes built will include some of the latest renewable energy and disease preventative technology, including solar panel roofs, waste-to-energy technology and mosquito-repelling coatings.
+All new affordable homes built will include some of the latest renewable energy and disease preventative technology, including solar panel roofs, waste-to-energy technology and mosquito-repelling coatings

 ”SHS is truly excited to be associated with this far-reaching initiative.
-We will spare no effort to deliver for the people of Pakistan and surpass their expectations and honor their right to have a safe roof over their heads and own a piece of their land.”
+We will spare no effort to deliver for the people of Pakistan and surpass their expectations and honour their right to have a safe roof over their heads and own a piece of their land.”
 Noel Lyons – SHS, CEO

 As part of the agreement, the government will provide land and basic infrastructure including sewage, electricity and water connections.
 UNOPS and SHS will establish a framework to manage financial aspects, and ensure project activities are timely, efficient and maintain relevant quality standards.
 SHS will supply proprietary state-of-the art technology as well as oversee the development of housing.
 In order to enable implementation, the Government enacted new law that allows for the creation of the mortgage finance solutions and the foreclosure procedures.